Eat to Live Nutritarian Recipes

-For those of you who are wondering what kinds of recipes you can make on the Eat to Live plan that doesn’t use salt, oils or added sugars, here are some of my favorite nutritarian smoothies, juices, salads, and soups.
-These all meet the guidelines set for Dr. Fuhrman recipes.
+For those of you who are wondering what kinds of recipes you can make on the Eat to Live plan that don’t use salt, oils or added sugars, here are some of my favorite nutritarian smoothies, juices, salads, and soups.

 Dr. Fuhrman Recipes